 Get more for your money by pursuing this ranking of the "Best Geological & Earth Sciences Schools for the Money".
 These rankings were created to help students like you discover quality and affordable options.
 We create all of our rankings with outcomes in mind.
 See the full ranking methodology.

 Seeking the best of the best?
 Check out University of Wyoming to obtain your degree in Geological & Earth Sciences.
-University of Wyoming geological & earth sciences majors earn 1.8% more than the typical geology graduate.
+Graduates of the geology program earn around $49,337 in their early career salary and $76,034 in their mid-career salary.
 Laramie, Wyoming delivers a quaint small-town ambiance for students to learn in.

 Any student who is interested in Geological & Earth Sciences has to take a look at SUNY Geneseo.
 Students who enjoy a more slow-paced life will appreciate SUNY Geneseo's location in the small town of Geneseo, New York.

 It's hard to beat University of Houston if you wish to study Geological & Earth Sciences.
-Graduates from the geological & earth sciences program at University of Houston earn 1.9% more than the average college grad in this field.
+Students who graduate from this program report average early career income of geology and mid-career income of $78,551.
 Situated in Houston, Texas, this university is ideal for students who flourish in a city atmosphere.